 Sketches of the same inscription.
 Left – made by Borys Ivankov in 1991, made the right made by Volodymyr Backus in 2004.

-If the signs of the cave of Stinka to compare with Dobrev's signs, almost every one of them can have a match in the table, marked in blue.
-The similarity of the signs, such as a square, triangle, or square cross can be explained by their simplicity, what could be the reason for their use in different writing systems, but the original mark in a form of a loop repeatedly repeated in the cave also has several options in the table.
-Sign similar to the letter P is in fact also a loop, as it is seen in other sketches.
-This sign is quite common in different writing systems, in particular it can be found in Germanic runes.
-V. Artiukh noted that this sign "was recorded at shard of Chernyakhiv culture with near the village of Bakota" [ARTIUKH VADYM, 2006, 19 ].
-Mentioned by him the sign in the form of mirroring the letter F is also present in the Dobrev's table.
+If the signs of the cave of Stinka compare with Dobrev's signs, almost every one of them can have a match in the table, marked in blue.
+The similarity of the signs, such as a square, triangle, or square cross can be explained by their simplicity, which could be the reason for their use in different writing systems, but the original mark in a form of a loop repeatedly repeated in the cave also has several options in the table.
+A sign similar to the letter P is in fact also a loop, as it is seen in other sketches.
+This sign is quite common in different writing systems, in particular, it can be found in Germanic runes.
+V. Artiukh noted that this sign "was recorded at the shard of Chernyakhiv culture with near the village of Bakota" [ARTIUKH VADYM, 2006, 19 ].
+Mentioned by him the sign in the form of mirroring the letter F is also present in Dobrev's table.

-In the valley of the Molochna River in the Zaporozhye region of Ukraine there is a natural monument called Stone Tomb.
-It is an isolated array of a sandstone with several dozen caves, on the walls of some of which there are many petroglyphs, both figures and symbols.
+In the valley of the Molochna River in the Zaporizhzhia region of Ukraine, there is a natural monument called Stone Tomb.
+It is an isolated array of sandstone with several dozen caves, on the walls of some of which there are many petroglyphs, both figures, and symbols.
 Some of the petroglyphs date back to the XXIV-XXII centuries BC.
 (Reserbe Stone Tomb).
 They (in particular in the photo below) can find correspondences in the runic signs of Dobrev's table (in red squares).